szstonelee/gointernal/readme.md

 The second reference is the copy of the concrete value, which is not an interface.

-It could be a type of struct or pointer.
+It could be a type of struct or pointer which could point to a struct (but not an interface).

 The part of code above can demonstrate
 ```